BSI-Bund/secvisogram/README.md

 ### JSON Editor

 The _JSON Editor_ view uses the ACE editor to edit the JSON representation of the current CSAF document.
-Please not that only valid JSON content is accepted for further processing.
+Please note that only valid JSON content is accepted for further processing.

 ### Preview (HTML view)

-This view do not include any editing functionality.
+This view does not include any editing functionality.
 It displays a rendered HTML template view of the current CSAF document as shown in the editor views.

 Use the toggle button to switch between the Rendered web view and the HTML source view.
-You can export this HTML document via _Export Preview_ as standalone HTML document (i.e. for printing).
+You can export this HTML document via _Export Preview_ as a standalone HTML document (i.e. for printing).

 ### CSAF Document (JSON view)

-This view do not include any editing functionality.
+This view does not include any editing functionality.
 It **always displays the valid subset of your current CSAF document** by removing any invalid and/or empty CSAF document elements.

 You can use this view and the embedded _Export CSAF_ button to always quickly extract the standard-valid subset of you current CSAF document.